-Fees and Funding
+Fees and funding

 There are two elements that you should be aware of when calculating the cost of your studies: the course fees and living costs.
 Course fees cover academic services and facilities provided to support your studies.
 They do not cover your accommodation or other living costs.
-You may have seen separate figures in the past for tuition fees and college fees.
-The University has now combined these into a single figure.

 Full details of fees can be found by visiting the University fees and funding website.

 The University offers a variety of scholarship programmes based on academic excellence, to give the brightest applicants from around the world the opportunity to pursue postgraduate study.

 Please refer to the University’s dedicated funding pages for information about how to apply for Oxford scholarships requiring an additional application.